 The Thai Healing Massage family of bodywork

-The Thai Healing Massage system takes Thai Massage training to a higher level.
-It adds several compatible therapeutic bodywork styles which refine, improve and enhance traditional Thai Massage.
+The Thai Healing Massage system includes several compatible therapeutic bodywork styles which refine, improve and enhance traditional Thai Massage.
 They includeAbdominal Massage

 Heavenly Head Massage